Skip to main content

 understand the prevalence, causes and symptoms relating to POP and the impact on quality of life

-be able to undertake a subjective and understand the components of an objective assessment of POP
+understand the subjective assessment and the components of an objective assessment of POP including digital rectal examination

-be able to deliver an appropriate conservative management programme including pelvic floor muscle exercise and training
+be able to devise an appropriate conservative management programme including pelvic floor muscle retraining

-understand the role of pessaries in a conservative management programme
+understand the role of pessaries and other adjuncts in a conservative management programme

 have up to date knowledge on the role of surgery in POP